 You can find out more about the UMCG's particular research themes and expertise through its research portfolio, which can be found here.

-Registration with the GSMS provides you with access to the courses and activities offered on the Graduate School’s Teaching program.
+Registration with the GSMS provides you with access to the courses and activities offered as part of the Graduate School’s Teaching program.
 Once registered, participation in the courses on this program is free of charge.